 How to send money to the UK from any country in the world is not just simple, but full of options as well.
 You can use two main channels to send: inter-bank transfers or money transfer service providers.
 Let us look at how they stack up against each other.

 The United Kingdom has some of the biggest banks in the world.
-Banks such as HSBC, Royal Bank of Scotland, Lloyds Banking Group, Barclays, and NatWest are well-capitalised with assets running into billions of pounds.
+Banks such as HSBC, Royal Bank of Scotland, Lloyds Banking Group, Barclays, and NatWest are well-capitalized, with assets running into billions of pounds.

 These and other banks in the U.K. have been the backbone of international wire transfers in and out of the country.
 The Australia-United Kingdom remittance corridor being the busiest, transfers are mostly inter-bank and involve businesses.

 Despite high transfer fees, unfavourable exchange rates, and slow transfer speeds, banks are still the people’s choice for large transfers.
-For instance, British diaspora uses inter-bank transfers for sending pension earnings to the U.K.
+For instance, the British diaspora uses inter-bank transfers for sending pension earnings to the U.K.